Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Quadratic forms and even Clifford algebras

+\begin{proposition} Let $T$ be an regular integral noetherian Artin stack with generic point $\eta$.
+Then the restriction map $\Br(T) \to \Br(\eta)$ is injective. \end{proposition} \begin{proof} The proof in \cite[Prop.~3.1.3.3]{lieblich:period-index} (with the hypothesis that $T$ is an algebraic space) immediately generalizes to any noetherian Artin stack by appealing to Proposition~\ref{approximation}. \end{proof}

+This can be interpreted as saying that two Azumaya algebras on a noetherian Artin stack that are Zariski locally Brauer equivalent are actually Brauer equivalent.
+Finally, we can state the main result of this section, of which Theorem~\ref{thm:3} is a special case.

-\begin{theorem} Let $(E,q,L)$ be a quadratic form with simple degeneration over a regular integral scheme $S$.
-Let $(E',q',L')$ be the reduced quadratic form associated to an isotropic subbundle $N \to E$ Then the even Clifford algebras $\CliffAlg_0(E,q,L)$ and $\CliffAlg_0(E',q',L)$ are Morita $S$-equivalent.
-Furthermore, if $E$ has even rank, then the associated Azumaya algebras $\kb_0$ and $\kb_0'$ on the discriminant cover are Brauer equivalent. \end{theorem}
+\begin{theorem} Let $(E,q,L)$ be a quadratic form over a regular integral scheme $S$, with simple degeneration along a regular divisor $D$.
+In the case of odd rank, assume that 2 is invertible on $S$.
+Let $(E',q',L')$ be the reduced quadratic form associated to a smooth isotropic subbundle $N \to E$.
+Then the even Clifford algebras $\CliffAlg_0(E,q,L)$ and $\CliffAlg_0(E',q',L)$ are Morita $S$-equivalent.
+Furthermore, the associated Azumaya algebras $\CliffB_0$ and $\CliffB_0'$ on the discriminant cover or stack are Brauer equivalent. \end{theorem}